 Story Massage Workshops for Parents and Children

-Story Massage combines the benefits of positive touch with the creativity of storytelling.
-Ten simple massage strokes form the basis of the Story Massage programme.
-These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.
+The Story Massage Programme combines the benefits of positive touch with the creativity of storytelling.
+Ten simple massage strokes form the basis of the programme.
+These strokes have a descriptive name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.